SyncfusionExamples/How-to-set-the-maximum-zoom-level-for-.NET-MAUI-Cartesian-Charts/README.md

 **Cartesian Chart**

 A [Cartesian chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts) uses a rectangular coordinate system to plot data points on an X and Y axis.
+The SfCartesianChart control from Syncfusion for .NET MAUI provides a flexible and powerful way to create these charts with various data visualization options.

 By customizing the [Maximum Zoom Level](https://help.syncfusion.com/maui-toolkit/cartesian-charts/zooming-and-panning#maximum-zoom-level) in [ChartZoomPanBehavior](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartZoomPanBehavior.html), can control the extent of zooming allowed on charts, enhancing the user experience and maintaining the integrity of the chart's data representation.